 On February 11, 1994, President Clinton signed Executive Order 12898: Federal Action to Address Environmental Justice in Minority and Low-Income Populations.
 Its purpose is to focus federal attention on the environmental and human health effects of federal actions on minority and low-income populations.
-The goal of this Executive Order is to achieve environmental protection
+The goal of this Executive Order is to achieve environmental protection for all communities.

-Title VI and EJ are similar
+Title VI and EJ are similar in that they:

-- address nondiscriminat

-- identify minorities as pression

-- are rooted in the constit

-- address involvement of
+- · address nondiscrimination - · identify minorities as protected populations - · are rooted in the constitutional guarantee that all citizens are created equal - · address involvement of affected citizens in the decision-making process